react-native-integrate/integrate/docs/FS.md

 #### `prompts` (array)
 Visit [Prompts](PROMPTS.md) page to learn how to request input from user.

-#### `updates` (array of objects, required)
+#### `actions` (array of objects, required)
-An array of update items that define the modifications to be made for this task.
-Each update item contains the following fields:
+An array of action items that define the modifications to be made for this task.
+Each action item contains the following fields:

-### Update Item
+### Action Item

 #### `copyFile` (string)
 A string that specifies the name of the file you want to copy.